stgibson/capstone_1_threatened_species/README.md

 access the species data.
 If the user does get information on the species, the user also sees a button that when clicked, will add the species to a list of species.
 The user can also choose to remove a species from the list.
-If a certain number of users in the same city have the same species in their lists as a species in the user's list, the user an email of the other users in the user's city that have added the species to their lists.
+If a certain number of users in the same city have the same species in their lists, the last user to add the species to the user's list will receive an email containing the other users' usernames and email addresses.
 While logged in, the user may also edit or delete the user's profile.
 When the user is done working on the website for the time being, the user may logout.
 Users may always access the about page to get information on how to use the website, whether or not they are logged in.

 ## API Link
 [API link](https://apiv3.iucnredlist.org/api/v3/docs)